SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 .. include:: /common.defs

 .. highlight:: yaml
-.. default-domain:: cpp
+.. default-domain:: txb

 .. _extractor_reference:

 Extractor Reference
 *******************

-To obtain data for a feature an :term:`extractor` is used.
+A feature is created by applying a feature expression, which consists of a mix of literal strings and extractors.

 For convenience, because a single extractor is by far the most common case, unquoted strings are treated as a single extractor.
-Consider the extractor :txb:extractor:`ua-req-host`.
-This can be used in the following feature strings, presuming the host is "example.one".
+Consider the extractor :ex:`ua-req-host`.
+This can be used in the following feature expressions, presuming the host is "example.one".

 ============================== ==================================
 Feature String                 Extracted Feature